-The symptoms of AVMs vary depending on their type and location.
-While migraine-like headaches and seizures are general symptoms, most AVMs do not show symptoms (asymptomatic) until a bleed occurs.
+The symptoms of AVMs vary, depending on their type and location.
+While migraine-like headaches and seizures are general symptoms, most AVMs do not show symptoms (are asymptomatic) until a bleed occurs.
 Common signs of brain AVMs are:

 - Sudden onset of a severe headache, vomiting, stiff neck (described as "worst headache of my life")

 - Migraine-like headaches